forem/forem/docs/installation/linux.md

 There are two ways to install Yarn.

 - Yarn's official [installation guide](https://yarnpkg.com/en/docs/install#debian-stable) (recommended).
 - [DigitalOcean's detailed tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-18-04) describes how to install [Node version Manager](https://github.com/creationix/nvm).
-By installing NVM you can select a Node version (we recommend either LTS or current), the guide will also explain how to install NPM.
+By installing NVM you can select a Node version (we recommend either LTS or current); the guide will also explain how to install NPM.
 This way you'll have Node, NPM, and then you can run `npm install -g yarn` to install Yarn.

 ### PostgreSQL